Tolc-Software/tolc/tests/packaging/README.md

 # Testing packages #

-This part of the test suite is meant to test each part of the installation sent to a customer.
+This part of the test suite is meant to test each part of the installation sent to a user.
 It is split into two part, `systemTests` and `moduleTests`.

 **NOTE:** The `CMakeLists.txt` at this level also provides access to an install of the `tolc` version in this repo automatically.